The magnetar model's energy crisis for a prolific repeating fast radio burst source

-Fast radio bursts (FRBs) are bright, millisecond duration radio transients occurring at cosmological distances\cite{lorimer2007,bailes2022,petroff2022}.
-Although their origins and emission mechanisms remain highly uncertain, FRB pulses bear similarities to Galactic magnetar signals\cite{bochenek2020,chime2020}, suggesting a latent magnetar origin.
-Two main categories of magnetar models have been proposed: one involving emission from within the magnetosphere\cite{kumar2017,lu2020, yangzhang2021}, and another from relativistic shocks outside the light cylinder\cite{metzger2019, margalit2020}.
-Recent observations of polarization and scintillation properties favor the magnetospheric models\cite{luo2020, niu2024, mckinven2025, nimmo2025, jiang2025}.
-Some FRB sources have been observed to repeat, with some exhibiting high activity and producing up to thousands of pulses\cite{li2021, niu2022, xu2022, zhang2022, zhang2023}.
-These prolific repeaters require an active central engine and a substantial energy reservoir, thus providing important clues to re-evaluate the adequacy of the energy budget for magnetar models.
+\linespread{1.15} Fast radio bursts (FRBs) are bright, millisecond duration radio transients occurring at cosmological distances\cite{lorimer2007,bailes2022,petroff2022}.
+Although their origins and emission mechanisms remain highly uncertain, the similarities between FRB pulses and Galactic magnetar signals\cite{bochenek2020,chime2020} have led to numerous magnetar models being proposed\cite{kumar2017,lu2020, yangzhang2021, metzger2019, margalit2020}.
+A small fraction of FRBs have been observed to repeat, including a few producing hundreds of bursts during their peak hour and adding up to thousands of pulses in one episode\cite{li2021, niu2022, xu2022, zhang2022, zhang2023}.
+Such prolific repeaters require an active central engine and a substantial energy reservoir.
+The most stringent constraints to date comes from FRB 20220912A and FRB 20201124A, both released $\sim$2\% of all available magnetic energy of a typical magnetar\cite{xu2022, zhang2022, zhang2023}.